Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

 The last step necessary to obtain the light curve expressed in relative flux units was to determine the reference flux of the ExtEEV in reference images returned by \texttt{pyDIA}.
 The aperture necessary to measure the total flux of the ExtEEV in the TESS reference image has a diameter of approximately 6 pixels, which corresponds to about 2$\arcmin$ in the sky.
-This means that flux measured in TESS images suffers from a severe contamination by nearby stars.
-We made an attempt to estimate this contamination in the following way.
-We downloaded the $I$-band OGLE-III (Sect.~\ref{sect:ogle}) reference image of the area containing the ExtEEV.
+This means that the flux measured in TESS images suffers from severe contamination from nearby stars.
+We attempted to estimate this contamination in the following way.
+We downloaded the $I$-band Optical Gravitational Lensing Experiment (OGLE) (Sect.~\ref{sect:ogle}) reference image of the area containing the ExtEEV.
 The spatial resolution of OGLE-III images amounts to $\sim$0.26\,$\arcsec$/pix.
-Therefore, the ExtEEV is well isolated from other stars in the OGLE-III frames.
-By convolving the aforementioned OGLE-III image with spatially constant 2D Gaussian function, we estimated contamination of the ExtEEV in the TESS FFIs for approximately 90\%.
-In other words, only about 10\% of the flux we measured in the TESS difference images may actually came from the ExtEEV.
+Therefore, the ExtEEV is isolated well from other stars in the OGLE-III frames.
+By convolving the aforementioned OGLE-III image with a spatially constant 2D Gaussian function, we estimated the contamination of the ExtEEV in the TESS FFIs for approximately 90\%.
+In other words, only about 10\% of the flux we measured in the TESS difference images may actually come from the ExtEEV.
 Unfortunately, after applying the estimated correction, we were not able to reproduce the peak-to-peak amplitude of the heartbeat observed in the OGLE data.
-Eventually, we decided to convert TESS light curve to relative flux units assuming that the average range of brightness changes due to heartbeat in the OGLE-III/-IV and TESS data is the same.
+Eventually, we decided to convert the TESS light curve to relative flux units assuming that the average range of brightness changes due to the heartbeat in the OGLE-III/-IV and TESS data is the same.
 Figure \ref{fig:tess-lc} shows the whole TESS light curve of the ExtEEV which entered our subsequent analysis.
 The total time span of the light curve amounts to approximately 2.7 yr with a central $\sim$1-year long gap.
 The presence of this gap results in the occurrence of yearly aliases in the Fourier frequency spectra of TESS data, which can be seen, for instance, in Figs.\,\ref{fig:tess-peri-all}d and e.